basler/pylon-ros-camera/README.md

 ROS includes a standardised camera intrinsic calibration process through **camera_calibration** package (http://wiki.ros.org/camera_calibration).
 This calibration process generates a file which can be read by the **pylon-ros-camera** driver by setting the **camera_info_url** parameter of the **config/default.yaml** file to the correct URI (e.g. file:///home/user/data/calibrations/my_calibration.yaml)

+### Setting device user id

+Set the device user id with command: `rosrun pylon_camera set_device_user_id [-sn SERIAL_NB] your_device_user_id`.
+If no serial number is specified thanks to the option `-sn`, the specified device user id `your_device_user_id` will be assigned to the first available camera.
+USB cameras must be disconnected and then reconnected after setting a new device user id.
+USB cameras keep their old user id otherwise.

 ## Troubleshooting

 To increase performance and to minimize CPU usage when grabbing images, the following settings should be considered: